 Everyone’s yoga session is different.
 Some yoga routines are more intense than others.
 Some people may leave dripping in sweat while others may never even break a sweat during their workout.
 Fitness experts say you should ask yourself these three questions to see if your workout is considered cardio.
 1. How intense was your workout session?
 2. What was your heart-rate and how long was it up for?
 3. How many times per week do you engage in this activity?

 Deciding between yoga or typical cardio workouts can be challenging because it differs for each person.
 How intense someone takes a cardio session or a yoga session will ultimately determine if one is better than the other.
 If you’re not already into yoga, it could be difficult for you to quickly learn all of the poses to keep up your heart rate.
 If you’d like the help of a trainer, there’s a great fitness class called Deep Release Yoga at Fitness Loft Columbus.
 The 45-minute class is an excellent program for anyone, especially beginners who are new to yoga.
 There are multiple class times to accommodate someone’s busy schedule.
-To see a full Deep Release Yoga class description, instructor profile and class times visit the Fitness Loft website.
+To see a full Deep Release Yoga class description, instructor profile and class times visit the Group Classes page.